-This traffic and parking assessment for a 128-place long day child care centre on proposed Lots 307 - 310 Robert Road, Lochinvar has concluded the following.
+This traffic and parking assessment for a mixed-use retail development (Lochinvar Village Shopping Centre) on proposed Lot 1001 on the corner of Springfield Drive and Robert Street, Lochinvar has concluded the following.

-- Existing traffic volumes on the adjacent road network are below the two-way mid-block road capacity thresholds of the existing road network indicating the existing adjacent road network has spare capacity to cater for development in the area. - It is expected that the additional traffic generated by the development will be a maximum of 103 vtph in the AM peak period and 90 vtph in the PM peak period. - As a local child care centre, the majority of trips generated by the development will be internal subdivision trips or trips already generated by the subdivision for travel to and from work to schools and shops which have already been considered within the traffic assessment prepared for the Lochinvar URA (URaP-TTW September 2012 v10). - As such it is reasonable to conclude that subject to the road network being constructed in accordance with the adopted structure plan and the recommendations of the URaP traffic assessment then the proposal will not adversely impact on the local and state road network adjacent to the site.
-Noting the site has direct access to Robert Road immediately south of Springfield Drive being the main collector road within this part of the URA it is considered the development is supported by the road network structure used in the URaP traffic assessment therefore it will not adversely impact on the local and state road network near the site. - The proposed access arrangements to the development are satisfactory and would comply with the requirements of Australian Standards.
-It is however also recommended that approval be sought from Maitland City Council's Traffic Committee for the installation of on-street regulatory parking signage to prohibit on-street car parking within 10 metres of the proposed accesses to the site. - With the proposed development providing 32 car spaces on the site within the customer car parking, it is considered the development has provided sufficient car spaces to meet the likely peak parking demand for the development and is compliant with the Maitland DCP car parking rates.
-Compliance is assessed on the basis that the 10 stacked car parking spaces be specifically delineated as staff car parking. - The proposed car parking design is compliant with AS2890.1-2004 and that overall suitable and sufficient on-site car parking has been provided within the development. - Overall, it is considered that the proposed servicing facilities provided for the development are satisfactory and suitable for the development.

-- That a construction traffic management plan be prepared and implemented prior to the commencement of construction activities. - The extension of Springfield Drive and Robert Road to the site will ensure suitable pedestrian footpaths and on and off-road bicycle lanes / paths are provided connecting the residential areas around the site. to the site. - Once the public transport service is extended to the site it would be expected that the development could generate a small additional demand for its service however this would not be significant enough to warrant the provision of additional or modified services.
-Extension of the service to the site will be a matter for the bus company and Department of Transport to determine however suitable bus stops and shelters should be provided within the extension of Springfield Drive to the site that would adequately service the proposed child care centre.
+- Existing traffic volumes on the adjacent road network are below the two-way mid-block road capacity thresholds of the existing road network indicating the existing adjacent road network has spare capacity to cater for development in the area. - It is expected that the additional traffic generated by the development will be a maximum of 726 vtph in the Saturday AM peak period and 714 vtph in the Thursday PM peak period. - As a local shopping village, the majority of trips generated by the development will be internal subdivision trips or trips already generated by the subdivision for travel to and from work to schools and shops which have already been considered within the traffic assessment prepared for the Lochinvar URA (URaP-TTW September 2012 v10). - As such it is reasonable to conclude that subject to the road network being constructed in accordance with the adopted structure plan and the recommendations of the URaP traffic assessment then the proposal will not adversely impact on the local and state road network adjacent to the site.
+Noting the site has direct access to Springfield Drive being the main collector road within this part of the URA as well as Robert Road it is considered the development is supported by the road network structure used in the URaP traffic assessment therefore it will not adversely impact on the local and state road network near the site. - The proposed access arrangements to the development are satisfactory and would comply with the requirements of Australian Standards and Maitland City Council.
+It is however also recommended that approval be sought from Maitland City Council's Traffic Committee for the installation of on-street regulatory parking signage to prohibit on-street car parking within 10 metres of the proposed accesses to the site. - With the proposed development providing 313 car spaces on the site within the customer car parking and the staff car parking areas plus 4 direct to boot parking spaces in the pick-up area it is considered the development has provided sufficient car spaces to meet the likely peak parking demand for the development, therefore is compliant with the intent of the Maitland DCP car parking rates as a justified variation to the rates. - The proposed car parking design is compliant with AS2890.1-2004 and that overall suitable and sufficient on-site car parking has been provided within the development. - Overall, it is considered that the proposed servicing facilities provided for the development are satisfactory and suitable for the development. - That a construction traffic management plan be prepared and implemented prior to the commencement of construction activities. - The extension of Springfield Drive and Robert Road to the site will ensure suitable pedestrian footpaths and on and off-road bicycle lanes / paths are provided connecting the residential areas around the site, to the site. - Once the public transport service is extended to the site it would be expected that the development will generate some demand for the service.
+Extension of the service to the site will be a matter for the bus company and Department of Transport to determine however suitable bus stops and shelters should be provided within the extension of Springfield Drive to the site that would adequately service the proposed shopping village.